biosails/pheniqs/docs/configuration.md

     "input": [ "/dev/stdin" ]
 }
 ```
->**Example 2.4** Pheniqs implicitly expects input on standard input if not instructed otherwise.
+>**Example 2.4** **This is the default input directive**.
+If not instructed otherwise, Pheniqs implicitly expects input from standard input.
 The format will be automatically detected.
 {: .example}

 ## Automatic `input` sensing